 Ready for some inspiring console table decor ideas?
 I share my ten favorite ideas for adding style to any console table, sideboard, or buffet!

-Now I’ve moved on to finding a few more decorative pieces to add to the top of our sideboard.
-I’ve had several requests for a console table decorating post in the past so thought that while I have a bunch of ideas fresh in my head, I’d share my favorite sideboard and console table decor ideas with you!
+I’ve had several requests for a console table decorating post, so today I’m sharing my favorite console table decor ideas with you!
 They’re all ideas that should work for you whether you’re decorating a console table, buffet, sideboard, entryway table, or any other similar piece.

 Before we jump in, as an FYI the best images I could find to give you a visual of several of my console table decor ideas come from higher end retailers (who have great stylists!) so the consoles themselves and the decor on them is often pricey.
-But know as you read this post that you don’t need to spend a ton of money to have a beautifully decorated console table – some of my favorite decor pieces have come from HomeGoods and Amazon.
-Every one of these ideas that I share can be done beautifully while sticking to a budget!
-And with that, let’s get to it… (post includes affiliate links; full disclosure statement available {here})
+But you can absolutely get a similar look using pieces from HomeGoods, Amazon, Wayfair, and other more budget-friendly stores.
+And with that, let’s get to it… (post includes commissionable links; for more information, see my full disclosure statement {here})

 1. Give Greenery a Spot to Shine